hkirat/notification-logger/README.md

 # Notification Logger

 Ever wondered why you have to open the console every time you want to want to log a variable?

 Notification Logger helps provide desktop notification for your console messages.

+During development, You have to check the browser's inspector periodically to see what your console.log()'s are saying.

+With notification-logger, you can develop and debug web apps and see console messages as Desktop Notifications.

+And it only adds ~100 lines to your project.

 [Demo](https://hkirat.github.io/notification-logger/)